reactive-python/reactpy-django/docs/src/reference/utils.md

     For security reasons, ReactPy requires all root components to be registered.
 However, all components contained within Django templates are automatically registered.

     This function is needed when you have configured your [`host`](../reference/template-tag.md#component) to a dedicated Django rendering application that doesn't have templates.
-On this dedicated rendering server, you would need to manually register your components.